linibensonjr/nd-trivia-api/README.md

 #### POST /search
 - General:
-    - search for a question using the submitted search term.
-Returns the results, success value, total questions.
+    - Searches for a question using the search term and returns all questions that matches the query.
 - `curl http://127.0.0.1:5000/search -X POST -H "Content-Type: application/json" -d '{"searchTerm":"what was"}'`
 ```
 {